ephant/ccmarkettips/README.md

 It's not get very smart and can't tell if a stock is going up and down so use your own judgement.
 The mod bases its decision purely on current price and not trajectory.

 ## Updates
+* Increased tick-rate of addon to decrease desync with CC ticks
 * Added new building

 ## Features